Alpine skiing at the 1984 Winter Olympics: Medal summary

 Eight nations won medals in alpine skiing, and the United States led the medal table with three gold and two silver.
-Perrine Pelen was the only racer to win multiple medals, taking a silver and a bronze.
+France's Perrine Pelen was the only racer to win multiple medals, taking a silver and a bronze.

 Host nation Yugoslavia won its first alpine medal in the Winter Olympics with Jure Franko's silver in the men's giant slalom.
 Czechoslovakia's medal, won by Olga Charvátová in the women's downhill, was its only Olympic medal ever won in alpine skiing.